 New Britain is a larger medium-sized city located in the state of Connecticut.
 With a population of 72,808 people and 21 constituent neighborhoods, New Britain is the eighth largest community in Connecticut.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Britain is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, New Britain is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in New Britain who work in office and administrative support (13.94%), sales jobs (10.58%), and food service (7.33%).
+Overall, New Britain is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in New Britain who work in office and administrative support (14.27%), sales jobs (10.50%), and food service (7.36%).

 The most common language spoken in New Britain is English.
 Other important languages spoken here include Spanish and Polish.